WORLD OF HORROR

 - 0 % negative mentions

-The emotional aspect of the game is highlighted by its immersive atmosphere and heartfelt homage to the works of Junji Ito and Lovecraft, creating a unique blend of horror and warmth.
-Players appreciate the game's solid presentation and art direction, which evoke a sense of nostalgia and intrigue, while also finding it surprisingly wholesome and family-friendly despite its horror themes.
-Overall, it is seen as a touching love letter to the genre, crafted with care by a dedicated solo developer.
+The emotional aspect of the game is highlighted as a heartfelt tribute to the works of Junji Ito and Lovecraft, creating a unique and immersive horror experience.
+Players appreciate the game's solid presentation and atmosphere, which evoke both intrigue and warmth, making it feel like a touching love letter to the genre.
+Despite some developmental flaws, the overall sentiment is that the game successfully balances spooky elements with a wholesome, family-friendly vibe.

 “If you're a fan of Junji Ito and Lovecraft's body of work, you'll find this game to be a touching love letter to both while still being distinctly its own thing.”